rcoscali/my_robot_app/README.md

 ```

 The server is using https with a localhost server self-signed certificate.
 The server is started through
-the node script 'www' in the bin directory.
+the node script `www` in the bin directory.
 The NodeJS invocation is as:

 ```bash
 MINGW64 $ node ./bin/www